• Skip to main content

 Nameless horror comic cover

 Nameless, an occult hustler, is hired by billionaire “futurists” to stop the end of the world.
 Nameless and his crew are sent to an asteroid hurtling towards Earth.
 What they find on the asteroid, Xibalba, is much more threatening to human life and is all that remains from a cosmic war involving a lost planet and interdimensional gods.
 It suffices to say, Nameless and his squad are out of their league.
-Available on Amazon here.
+Available on Horror Hub here.

 Southern Cross by Becky Cloonan and Andy Belager